EliriaT/SchoolAppApi/README.md

 * [x] Implement authentication middleware on the necessary endpoints
 * [x] Implement Two Factor Authentication at Time-base OTP
 * [x] Implement Role-Based-Access to REST endpoints
+* [x] Hide errors messages that contain  implementation sensitive information
+* [x] Check and implement input validation of the requests
 * [x] Dockerise the application
 * [x] Deploy the Database to AWS RDS service
-* [x] Deploy the dockerise application on AWS ECR on each push on main
+* [x] Deploy the dockerized application on AWS ECR on each push on main
 * [x] Deploy the application service, ingress, and nginx lode balancer on AWS EKS
 * [x] Configure automatic deploy to EKS
+* [x] Configure and issue the HTTPS certificate
+* [x] Configure the application level rate limiter and the nginx rate limiter
+* [x] Add some minor general test.
+* [x] Add expiration token duration of 5-15  minutes for the access token, and implement refresh session tokens
+- [ ] Implement grpc for create user, login user
+- [ ] Make Swagger: API Documentation
+- [ ] Analyze other possible security threats

 ## Run application